Small Bedroom Ideas 2023

 Tidy shoes without eating into floor space with a shoe cabinet

-Shoe cabinets are narrow cabinets that don’t take too much floor space.
+Shoe cabinets are narrow cabinets that don’t take up too much floor space.
 They can store several pairs of shoes, including boots and heels.

 Replace bedside tables with bedside shelves